Frontend Engineer San Francisco

 - The new version of Stripe.js, Elements and Checkout.
 You’ll write code that Stripe’s users deploy to build powerful, performant, fraud-fighting checkout forms.
 Because Stripe.js runs in other people’s forms, globally, and across many different browsers, you’ll deal with tight performance constraints and bundle sizes.
 You’ll work on everything from build optimizations to API design to multi-frame platform abstractions to browser-specific animation tweaks, all in service of giving Stripe’s users less to worry about.

 - The Stripe Dashboard, which is Stripe’s single page application for running a business on the internet.
-What started out as a simple payments dashboard has grown to include business insights, account configuration and onboarding, security tools, Radar, Atlas, Subscriptions, Relay, and every other product Stripe is building.
+What started out as a simple payments dashboard has grown to include business insights, account configuration and onboarding, security tools, Radar, Atlas, Billing, and every other product Stripe is building.
 Frontend engineers at Stripe work both on the platform for the Dashboard and on individual products themselves.

 - Support platform that powers our high-quality, high-touch support experience through products like live chat, click-to-call phone support, dynamic and contextual contact forms, and measure our success through quick customer satisfaction surveys.